 There is traditional Polish food like pierogies, fried fish, sweets, hearty soups and grilled meat, and international food like langos, goulash, dried fruit, and chocolate.

-You can’t go wrong with a cup of spiced hot wine (mulled wine) or a shot of sweet fruit vodka (try the raspberry or peach).
+You can’t go wrong with a cup of mulled wine or a shot of sweet fruit vodka (try the raspberry or peach).

-Warsaw is like a mini version of Berlin.
-It has a counter-culture lifestyle, vibrant nightlife, great vodka bars and craft beer breweries.
+I was fortunate to spend a couple of months in Warsaw.
+I always felt that it was a mini version of Berlin.
+It has a counter-culture lifestyle, vibrant nightlife, great vodka bars, and craft beer breweries, but I would say it’s better in many ways.

 There is a delicious, dynamic foodie scene, World War II and Cold War history, cool architecture and an entrepreneurial spirit.

-This list is a starting point of things you can do and see in Warsaw in December as well as a couple of recommended day trips.
+This list provides a starting point for things to do and see in Warsaw in December and a couple of recommended day trips.

 - Old Town – Restored after the destruction of WWII, the Old Town and New Town (also old and rebuilt) are pretty areas to walk around and are also home to the Royal Castle.